iltommi/qdb-documentation/source/api/python.rst

     b.expires_at(None);

 By default, entries never expire.
-To obtain the expiry time of an existing entry as a :py:class:`datetime.datetime` object:
+To obtain the expiry time of an existing entry as a :class:`datetime.datetime` object:

 .. doctest:: qdb
     :hide: